docker/docs/content/manuals/desktop/previous-versions/edge-releases-windows.md

 * Fix msi version
 * Don't truncate Toolbox link

+>[!NOTE]
+>
->**Note**: Docker for Windows skipped from Beta 1 to Beta 5 at this point to synch up the version numbering with Docker for Mac, which went into beta cycles a little earlier.
+> Docker for Windows skipped from Beta 1 to Beta 5 at this point to synch up the version numbering with Docker for Mac, which went into beta cycles a little earlier.

 ### Beta 1 Release (2016-03-24 1.10.6)